Pickaria/PterodactylPowerAction/README.md

 The `doctor` command is a tool for troubleshooting issues with your PterodactylPowerAction setup.
 It performs a series of diagnostic checks to ensure that your configuration files are correctly set up and that all necessary components are functioning properly.
-Running this command can help you identify and resolve potential problems, making it an essential part of maintaining a smooth and efficient server environment.
+Running this command can help you identify and resolve potential problems.

 ## Localization